Rmanj Monastery: History

-In World War II, a field hospital of the Yugoslav Partisans was organised at the monastery.
+In World War II, a field hospital of the Yugoslav Partisans was organized at the monastery.
 For this reason, it was bombed by the Germans and completely destroyed on 23 April 1944.

 In 1974, authorities of the Socialist Yugoslavia allowed the renovation of the monastery.
 Its church was completed in the 1980s, and the foundation of the monks' dormitory was consecrated in 1993.

 In 1995, during the Croatian Army's Operation Storm, the monastery was shelled and badly damaged.
 Afterwards, Croatian soldiers mined the monastery's church, but the mines were removed by British soldiers of the SFOR.
-The dormitory was completed in 2006, and in the following year, the monastery was inhabited by three monks.
-In 2007, the Rmanj Monastery was proclaimed a National Monument of Bosnia and Herzegovina.
+The dormitory is completed in 2006, and in the following year, three monks inhabit it.

+In 2007, the Rmanj Monastery is declared a National Monument of Bosnia and Herzegovina by KONS.